Carlos Peón Machado

-Carlos Peón Machado (1859 - 1923) was a Mexican lawyer, engineer, landowner, and politician who served as Governor of Yucatán between 1894 and 1897.
+Carlos Peón Machado (1859–1923) was a Mexican lawyer, engineer, landowner, and politician who served as Governor of Yucatán between 1894 and 1897.
 Due to his immense wealth and political influence, he is considered one of the main figures of the nineteenth-century Yucatecan oligarchy that is known as the Divine Caste (Casta Divina).
-During his administration, he was responsible for promoting the henequen boom which transformed Yucatán into the wealthiest and most industrialized state in Mexico at the beginning of the 20th century.
+During his administration, he was responsible for promoting the henequen boom which transformed Yucatán into the wealthiest and most industrialized state in Mexico at the beginning of the twentieth century.

 In 1896, in one of his absences from the Governorship, he was temporarily replaced as interim Governor by José Palomeque Solís.
 Later, in 1897, due to differences with the dictator Porfirio Díaz, he had to resign, handing over the governorship to José María Iturralde Lara, who replaced him until the end of his mandate.

 Family

-Born in Mérida, Yucatán in 1859, he was the second son of Felipe Peón Machado and María Machado y Machado.
+Born in Mérida, Yucatán, in 1859, he was the second son of Felipe Peón Machado and María Machado y Machado.
 His father, a wealthy landowner, was a sympathizer of the Liberal Party and a first cousin of that homonymous Yucatecan who gave his life defending Girona from the Napoleonic invasion, thus inspiring the pen of Andrés Quintana Roo.

 His sister, Nicolasa, was the wife of Eusebio Escalante, an important Yucatecan businessman, industrialist, and landowner.
-Later, Peón’s daughter would marry a son of Escalante.
+Later, Peón's daughter would marry a son of Escalante.

-On his father's side, he descends from the Peón family, a distinguished patrician family that settled in the Yucatán Peninsula in the 18th century and could claim descent from Francisco de Montejo, the Spanish conquistador who had led the Yucatán campaign.
+On his father's side, he descends from the Peón family, a distinguished patrician family that settled in the Yucatán Peninsula in the eighteenth century and could claim descent from Francisco de Montejo, the Spanish conquistador who had led the Yucatán campaign.
 Throughout the colonial period, the Peón and Cámara families had been the principal landowners in the Yucatán peninsula, owning vast tracts of property.